 Manage Ground Control Points

-When it is necessary to add/edit ground control points to improve accuracy, the Manage Ground Control Points function can be used.
+When you need to add/edit ground control points to improve accuracy, you can use the Manage Ground Control Points function.

-For ease of management, the program manages control points from different sources through two independent datasets:
+For ease of management, the program uses two independent datasets to manage control points from different sources:

-• Collected Control Point Dataset: Used to manage field-collected control points.
+• Acquisition Control Point Dataset: Used to manage field-collected control points.

-• Automatically Generated Control Points Dataset: Mainly used to store control points automatically generated through the Generate Ground Control Points function.
+• Automatically Generated Control Points Dataset: Primarily used to store control points automatically generated through the Generate Ground Control Points function.

-When opening the Manage Ground Control Points function, the Collected Control Point Dataset is managed by default.
-You can switch between datasets to manage at any time via the Control Point Dataset dropdown menu in the management window.
+When opening the Manage Ground Control Points function, the Acquisition Control Point Dataset is managed by default.
+You can switch the dataset to be managed at any time via the Control Point Dataset drop-down menu in the management window.

 For operations related to adding, modifying, and deleting points, please refer to Point Editing.
-The toolbar of the Manage Ground Control Points attribute table integrates multiple functions, including filtering, searching, sorting (ascending/descending), importing field acquisition control points, exporting, deleting, batch deleting, and residual calculation.
-This article will focus on the filtering, importing field acquisition control points, batch deleting, and residual calculation functions.
+The toolbar of the Manage Ground Control Points attribute table integrates multiple functions, including filtering, searching, sorting (ascending/descending), import field acquisition control point, export, delete, mass delete, and residual calculation.
+This article will focus on the filtering, import field acquisition control point, mass delete, and residual calculation functions.

-This function is only available when an original image exists in the process.
+This function is only available when the original image exists in the workflow.

 Function Entry